JAshoff/Assignment-3/README.md

 9. Depending on the condition of the sieves after testing, a paintbrush cleaning may be required for the larger sieves (above 150 micron openings) If the sieves contain lodged particles in them, an ultrasonic cleaning may also be required.

+# Analysis
+Now that the empty and post-test sieve masses are available, the user is now able to identify the fineness of the sample.
+This is done by subtracting the post-test mass by the empty mass, which represents the mass of the material.
+The user can calculate the percentage of the sample that is smaller than a certain sieve size, and create a distribution with this data.